Position Title: Sub Director

 Employment Type: Full-Time, Salaried

-• All spaces are intentionally designed to be clutter-free, soothing, and conducive to learning.
+• All classrooms and common areas are designed to be clutter-free, soothing, and conducive to learning.

-• Classrooms follow Universal Design for Learning (UDL) principles, with accessible materials, flexible learning spaces, and visual supports that promote independence and inclusivity for all children.
+• Classroom design adheres to Universal Design for Learning (UDL) principles, providing accessible materials, flexible spaces, and visual supports.

 • Oregon Registry Step 9 or Higher (Required)